jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I was so often a customer's best hope, yet all I had was a Google search and a stingy checkbook.

 Modern technology has changed how evolution selects us.
 Comparing top causes of death in modern America and ancient societies (circa 500 BC) reveals our new selection pressure.
 Modern America's list is dominated by chronic diseases like heart disease and diabetes, linked to our sedentary lifestyle that is so pervasive raccoons suffer from many of the same problems.
 In contrast, ancient times suffered greatly from infectious diseases and injuries due to poor sanitation, limited medical care, and frequent wars.
-Notably, infant mortality has dropped dramatically, from approximately 50 percent in the Bronze Age to under 0.8 percent in America today.
+Notably, infant mortality has dropped dramatically, from approximately 40% in the Bronze Age to under 0.8 percent in America today.

 Unless an extinction-level event changes selection pressures—like factory soot or a meteor impact—species typically die off gradually.
 Our falling birthrate is one such slow signal.
 Many blame younger generations for being negligent, but the evolutionary truth runs deeper: our economy is still running on a model of the world that no longer exists.